LusiXie/lusi-xie.org/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: PhD Candidate in Agricultural & Resource Economics
+bio: Environmental and resource economist

 interests:
 - Environmental and Resource Economics